mridul-pr/beyondchats-fswd/README.md

 Create a feature branch

+Commit your changes

-Commit changes (git commit -m "Add new feature")
+git commit -m "Add new feature"

 Push and open a Pull Request

 📄 License

-All code is the intellectual property of Mridul P.
+This project is the intellectual property of Mridul P.
-Developed for the BeyondChats internship assignment.
+Developed for the BeyondChats Internship Assignment.
-Not for reuse without developer’s consent.
+Use only with the developer’s consent.

 🙏 Acknowledgments